04 February 2025

 Table of Contents

-1) What is Root Cause Analysis (RCA)?)
+1) What is Root Cause Analysis (RCA)?

-3) Key Principles of Root Cause Analysis
+2) Key Principles of Root Cause Analysis

-4) Root Cause Analysis Methods and Tools
+4) Benefits of Root Cause Analysis

-5) Root Cause Analysis Steps
+5) Root Cause Analysis Methods and Tools

-6) Root Cause Analysis Examples
+6) When to Use Root Cause Analysis?

-7) Conclusion
+8) Conclusion

 RCA is used across various industries, from business to healthcare, to identify and address the root causes of problems.
 Whether it's a missed deadline or customer dissatisfaction, RCA helps solve the core issue, leading to more effective and lasting solutions.